tqian/MRTSampleSizeBinary/README.md

 binary outcomes.
 The sample size formula is developed in ["Sample Size Considerations for Micro-Randomized Trials with Binary Outcome"](https://sites.google.com/view/tianchen-qian/research) by E. Cohn, T.
-QIan, and S. Murphy.
+Qian, and S. Murphy.
 This is currently a work in progress; contact Tianchen Qian (qiantianchen.thu@gmail.com) if you would like a copy of the draft manuscript.

 Before using the calculator the user should have knowledge of the following: